 Give the child a taste of meditation by creating a climate and atmosphere of love, acceptance and silence. - Swami Dhyan Giten

-You can even start your own meditation practice right now if you wish.
+You can actually start your own meditation practice right now if you wish!

 Although the act of meditating looks simple and peaceful from afar, it can be quite difficult to just sit with your thoughts & emotions and sustain them as a regular practice.